- JSH-Online Site Overview

 - Bookmarking content, save and organize articles with personalized notes and folders.

-- Concord Express, access to the Bible and Mary Baker Eddy’s published writings via linked references in the JSH-Online archive and via a sidebar search feature available throughout the site.
+- Concord, access to the Bible and Mary Baker Eddy’s published writings via linked references in articles on JSH-Online and the navigation menu available on every page.

 - eBibleLesson Express allows users to study the current week’s Bible Lesson by either reading online or listening to the streaming continuous audio.